buzzfeed/design/product-design-roles.md

 N/A

 *Product Designer*
-Contributes to Product Design recruiting by completing training to support interview loops.
-Participates in the cross-department hiring process for their Squad, and provides thoughtful feedback and recommendations.
+N/A

 *Senior Product Designer*
-Contributes to Product Design recruiting by **proactively** reaching out to designers, serving as a **primary or secondary screen**, supporting interview loops and **training other designers** to interview effectively.
-Participates fully in the cross-department hiring process **across their Group**, providing thoughtful feedback and recommendations.
+Completes training to support Product Design interview loops.
+Vets and reaches out to designers in our recruiting list, regularly conducts screening calls, participates in Product Design on-site interview loops and ensures their written and verbal feedback are thoughtful and represent our role documentation.

 *Staff Product Designer*
-**Takes responsibility** for Product Design recruiting by proactively engaging designers in a variety of venues (social media, events, one-on-one).
-Serves as a primary or secondary screen, supports interview loops and trains other designers to interview effectively.
-Participates fully in the cross-department hiring process **across BuzzFeed Tech**, providing thoughtful feedback and recommendations.
+**Takes ownership of Product Design recruiting by providing interview training to the Product Design team, as well as process feedback and recommendations for improvement to the design managers.
+Cultivates recruiting sources and proactively adds potential candidates to our recruiting list.** Regularly reaches out to designers in our recruiting list, conducts screening calls, participates in Product Design on-site interview loops and ensures their written and verbal feedback are thoughtful and represent our role documentation.

 ### The Example